mnm-rnd/competitions/zindi/airqo-ugandan-air-quality-forecast-challenge/README.md

     - FinalNotebook.ipynb
 ```

-### If you are running on your local machine,
+### If running on your local machine,

 ... and if the file structure is set in the stated manner, the rest of the instructions together with scripts used to initiate the project are included within the first couple of cells of the `FinalNotebook.ipynb` file.

 Simply run the `jupyter notebook` within this directory space from the terminal / anaconda prompt and you can get started.
 Be sure to have installed `anaconda` before hand

-### If you are running on Colab,
+### If running on Colab,

 Either upload the FinalNotebook.ipynb into Colab then connect to a runtime or Click on the "Open on Colab" badge.
 Then run the top most cell, which contains the scripts that sets up the needed by the notebook (except the data files, `Train.csv` and `Test.csv`)

 -------------

-After placing the files in the specified locations, navigate to the first couple of cells under **"Run these cells only once during a session"** section and run the cells.
+After placing the files in the specified locations, run the cells under **"Run these cells only once during a session"** section.

 At this point, you have already set up the requirements needed to move along with the model preprocessing and training.